MEMBERSHIP IN PROVIDENT FUND

 Yes.
 Please note that if your Member’s Equity is not claimed within six (6) months from the date of retirement, resignation, or separation, monthly maintenance and dormancy fees will be charged to your account.
 This could reduce the total amount of benefits that you will receive.

 Still, UP Provident Fund allows retiring or separating members who cannot submit the complete requirements yet to withdraw their member’s contribution.
-Please use the Benefit Claim Form to Withdraw Member’s Contribution in this case.
+Please use the Option to Withdraw Member’s Contribution Form in this case.

 You will be allowed to withdraw the total of your member’s contribution and we will temporarily hold the release of your earnings and UP’s contribution — all of those will be disbursed to you upon submission of the complete requirements.